-While construction grade foam board worked great for dividers for the bedroom dresser drawers, these high-traffic drawers needed tougher, thinner dividers to maximize storage space and tolerate shifting cutlery each time the drawer opened and closed.
-Thin pine craft boards from the lumber yard worked perfect!
-3/8 thick by 3 inches wide was the perfect thickness and width for my shallow kitchen drawers.
+While construction grade foam board worked great for drawer dividers for my bedroom dresser drawers, these high-traffic drawers needed tougher, thinner dividers to maximize storage space and stand up to shifting cutlery each time the drawer opened and closed.
+Thin pine craft boards from the lumber yard worked perfectly to make these durable drawer dividers!
+3/8 thick by 3 inches wide wood boards were the perfect thickness and width for my shallow kitchen drawers.

 At about $1 per foot, this wood wasn’t cheap.
 To make sure I cut my boards right the first try and didn’t waste this expensive wood, before even buying the wood I cleaned out my drawers completely and used strips of corrugated cardboard to design and play around with options for dividers.
 When I’d created the perfect arrangement, I hot glued my cardboard strips together and took measurements.